FAIR Buyer Guidance

 • Reject compensation tied to the appraised value, deduction amount, donee acceptance, sale outcome, or filing result.

-• Build in time for CPA or attorney review so factual corrections do not become last-minute report changes.
+• Build in time for CPA or attorney review so factual corrections are not handled at the last minute.

 Prepare a clean donation packet

-The best first step is to assemble enough information for a qualified appraiser to quote the assignment accurately and identify any scope risks early.
+The best first step is to assemble enough information for a qualified appraiser to quote accurately and flag scope risks early.

 • Gather clear photos, measurements, condition notes, signatures or marks, provenance, acquisition records, prior appraisals, and donee details if known.